Don’t see an event in your area? Click here to create your own event!

 March 18 at 7:00 am - 1:00 pm

 CDF Team Gluten-Free is proud to be an Official Charity Partner of the 2018 Skechers Performance Los Angeles Marathon.
 On March 18, 2018, participants will run from “the Stadium to the Sea”.
 The 26.2 mile Marathon Course starts at Dodger Stadium and passes by iconic Los Angeles Landmarks including the Disney Hall and Music Center, Rodeo Drive, Chinatown, and more before finishing on Ocean Avenue alongside the Pacific Ocean!

 Why Join Team Gluten-Free?
 All runners receive training and fundraising tips, an official Team Gluten-Free race shirt, a personal online fundraising page, and other gluten-free swag!

 New in 2018: The Los Angeles Marathon offers a shorter distance race called Stadium vs. Sea Charity Challenge that is EXCLUSIVE and only available to Official Charity Partners!
-This is an event, held within the Los Angeles Marathon where participants run either the “Stadium” portion (first half 12.9 miles) or the “Sea” portion (second half 13.3 miles) of the Stadium to the Sea course.
-Participants will receive the same support, participant shirt and virtual goodie bag as full marathoners, along with a special medal, designed just for the Charity Challenge!
+This is an event, held within the Los Angeles Marathon where participants run either the “Stadium” portion (first half, 12.9 miles) or the “Sea” portion (second half, 13.3 miles) of the Stadium to the Sea course.
+Runners will receive a participant package, bag, and t-shirt, along with a special medal designed just for the Charity Challenge!

-Get Started: We only have 10 Charity Bibs available for the Los Angeles Marathon Stadium vs. Sea Charity Challenge and 5 for the full marathon.
+Get Started: We only have three Charity Bibs available for the Los Angeles Marathon Stadium vs. Sea Charity Challenge and three for the full marathon.